KRUI/krui-archiver/README.md

 License
 =============
-krui-archiver (C) 2013 - Tony Andrys
+krui-archiver (C) 2013 KRUI

-Licensed under the GPL v3, see LICENSE for more details.
+Written by Tony Andrys - contact: aandrys@krui.fm Licensed under the GPL v3, see LICENSE for more details.